 Gil Montero, Raquel (2017): “Regional Impact of Mining Activity during Colonial Times in the Highlands of Southern Bolivia”, in: International Journal of Historical Archaeology, 21 (2).

 Gil Montero, Raquel (2015): Ciudades efímeras.
-El ciclo minero de la plata en Lípez (Bolivia), siglos XVI-XIX, La Paz.
+El ciclo minero de la plata en Lípez (Bolivia), siglos XVI-XIX, La Paz: IFEA – PLURAL.

-At Mecila Prof. Kessler developed an investigation about micro social relations in Argentina in comparison with Latin America and the Global South.
-In this context, he addressed themes such as the differences among social networks across different social groups; the understanding of the concept of social capital; and the forms of sociability where neither capital nor exchange are at stake.
+At Mecila, Prof. Kessler developed a research project on/initiative dealing with micro social relations in Argentina in comparison with other countries of Latin America and the Global South.
+In this context, he addressed themes such as the differences found among social networks across different social groups; the understanding of the concept of social capital; and forms of sociability where neither capital nor exchange are at stake.

 Main Discipline: Sociology